vindarel/bacalisp/advent/2024/README.markdown

 run the .lisp files as a script from the terminal (not that I do it, just to demo).

+Other goals:

+- try libraries this year.
+Ideas:
+  - parseq for PEG grammars
+  - FSet
+  - Coalton

 ### day 01

 remind that gethash gets a default value. `dolist` and `&aux` is concise (reddit).